-The Fidgitone Mk I is a modular drum and synthesizer workstation, purposefully engineered with delightful complexity.
+The Fidgetone Mk I is a modular drum and synthesizer workstation, purposefully engineered with delightful complexity.
 Though its surface suggests a machine of enigmatic depth, it rewards even the casual operator with infectious grooves and layered harmonics.
-It invites exploration, thrives under improvisation, and responds to the curious touch of both seasoned musicians and rhythmic tinkers alike.
+It invites exploration, thrives under improvisation, and responds to the curious touch of both musicians and tinkerers alike.

 All details and the working principle can be found in the operator’s manual: